 You may not have any symptoms.
 If you do have symptoms, they may include:

 - Urinating a lot, getting up more often than usual at night to urinate

 - Trouble having an erection

 - Red skin rashes in parts of your body

 Take Control of Your Diabetes

 You should have good control of your blood sugar.
 If your blood sugar is not controlled, serious problems called complications can happen to your body after many years.

 Learn the basic steps for managing diabetes to stay as healthy as possible.
 Doing so will help keep the complications of diabetes away.
 Steps include:

 Also, be sure to take any medicine or insulin as instructed.

-Your doctor will also help you by ordering blood tests and other tests.
-These help make sure your blood sugar and cholesterol levels are each in a healthy range.
-Also, follow your doctor's instructions about keeping your blood pressure in a healthy range.
+Your provider will also help you by ordering blood tests and other tests.
+These help make sure your blood sugar and cholesterol levels are each in a healthy ranges.
+Also, follow your provider's instructions about keeping your blood pressure in a healthy range.